 directory on a 64-bit Windows system you should put it in

 C:\Windows\SysWOW64, which is the correct location for

 32-bit binaries on 64-bit Windows.

 Putting it in

 C:\Windows\System32 will result in mysterious

 From time to time binary builds and source tarballs will be made available.
 The latest version is always busybox.exe (currently this is an alias for busybox-w32-FRP-4716-g31467ddfc.exe).
 Release notes for this version are available.

-The binaries are built using the mingw32 toolchain on Fedora and are tested on Microsoft Windows 8.1 and 10.
-They are known to work on other versions of Windows.
+The binaries are built using the MinGW-w64 toolchain on Fedora and are tested on Microsoft Windows 8.1 and 10. busybox-w32 also works on Windows XP and on ReactOS, though with reduced functionality.

 Source is available in a Git repository which is mirrored on GitHub and Gitlab.
 It can also be obtained using (IPv6 only):

 Bug reports can be submitted via GitHub, GitLab or by email to the address below.